brady-lab-rockefeller/conkat_seq/README.md

 ```
 #### b) filter_clustering_table.py:

-The following command shows how to run the filter_clustering_table.py script which uses the outputs produced from the firsfrom the build_clustering_table.py  with its required options:
+The following command shows how to run the filter_clustering_table.py script which uses the outputs produced from the first component from the [build_clustering_table.py](#build2)  with its required options:

 ## <a name="example"></a> Example